 - Ages two and below: Children of this age shouldn’t be given a phone.
 You may occasionally use it to connect with other family members and friends via video calls.
 For children above 18 months of age, you may show them a few educational videos under your supervision.

 - Ages two to five: Children of these ages may start to recognize that phones can be used as entertainment platforms.
-Restrict such entertainment usage of phones for only one hour a day under your supervision.
+Restrict such entertainment usage of phones under your supervision.

 - Ages six to twelve: During this age, your child may start to understand the various platforms on the internet.
 By no means must you let your child have access to social media.
 The child’s critical skills are still developing at this age, and they are incapable of handling the negative effects that may come with it.
-You may allow your child to access other functions and watch educational videos for two hours a day.
-However, you must oversee the activities conducted on the phone, have screen-time limits, and exercise strict parental control on each application they use (3).
+You may allow your child to access other functions and watch educational videos.
+However, you should be monitoring the activities conducted on the phone, have screen-time limits, and exercise strict parental control on each application they use (3).

-- Ages twelve and above: Most children around this age would have a developed prefrontal cortex that is responsible for good decision-making skills.
+- Ages twelve and above: Most children around this age would have a developed prefrontal cortex that is responsible for good decision-making skills, involving moral values like honesty and trust.
 Hence, at this age, based on your child’s maturity level, you may advance to a partially supervised usage of a phone with limited internet access.
 However, social media usage, if any, should be carefully monitored.
 Despite the connectivity social media brings, it may also make a child vulnerable to cyber-bullying (4) (5).

 What Are The Benefits Of Cell Phones For Children?